phonglo724/active-record-associations-and-migrations/README.md

 ### An Artist Has Many Songs

-Create a file, `app/models/artist.rb`.
-Define your `Artist` class to inherit from `ActiveRecord::Base`:
+X Create a file, `app/models/artist.rb`.
+X Define your `Artist` class to inherit from `ActiveRecord::Base`:

 ```ruby
 class Artist < ActiveRecord::Base